Prospective and Transfer Student Advising

 Can I retake a course at Western that I received transfer credit for?

 The Chemistry Department does allow students to retake chemistry courses at Western even if they receive transfer credit for them.
-The most common time students do this taking the entire general chemistry series even if they receive AP credit for CHEM 161-162.
+The most common time students do this when taking the entire general chemistry series even if they receive AP credit for CHEM 161-162.
 The Chemistry Department will offer students overrides to register for these courses.
 Please contact chemistry@wwu.edu.

 When should I meet with an advisor?